Creating a new project¶

 We can try out the SSW option for the buck converter example by making the following assignments in the solve block already created.

-parameter is used by GSEIM to find the period \(T\).
-Alternatively, we could have setssw_period = 40u
+ssw_frequencyparameter is used by GSEIM to find the period \(T\).
+Alternatively, we could have setssw_period = 40u.

 Doing